Paradies tree

 Hippest Hostel: We Hostel Design

-Ignore the odd name – this gorgeous whitewashed 1920s mansion in the neighborhood of Vila Mariana is home to the city’s best hostel, a beautiful bounty of vintage design touches, mid-century modern furniture and architectural pizzaz that’s walking distance from Ibirrapuera Park and one of the city’s best bars (Veloso).
-Upkeep here approaches incredible levels for a hostel (it’s spotless and maintained like a museum); and the amenities (extraordinary guest kitchen, wonderful near-wrap around porch, kitschy living room) have all been curated with the utmost attention to detail and design, so much so that it could just as easily pass for a hip boutique hotel.
+Ignore the odd name – this gorgeous whitewashed 1920s mansion in the neighborhood of Vila Mariana is home to the city’s best hostel, a beautiful bounty of vintage design touches, mid-century modern furniture, and architectural pizzaz that’s walking distance from Ibirapuera Park and one of the city’s best bars (Veloso).
+Upkeep here approaches incredible levels for a hostel—it’s spotless and maintained like a museum.
+The amenities include an extraordinary guest kitchen, a wonderful near-wrap-around porch, and a kitschy living room.
+It’s all been curated with the utmost attention to detail and design, so much so that it could just as easily pass for a hip boutique hotel.

 Best for Havaianas: Espaço Havianas